barricklab/breseq/src/doc/output.rst

 Replacement of the reference T at position 1,298,712 with a G in the intergenic region between the *ychE* and *oppA* genes.
 The mutation is downstream of *ychE* by 674 bases (because this gene is before it in position and on the top strand of the reference) and upstream of *oppA* by 64 bases (because this gene is after it in position and also on the top strand of the genome).

+For some single-base substitutions, you may see a special symbol next to the annotated amino acid change.
+A dagger (†) indicates that the mutation is in a start codon, so a special codon translation table is being used to determine the amino acid change.
+(For example, TTG initiates translation with a Met rather than the Leu that it usually codes for in bacteria.)
+A double-dagger (‡) indicates that another single-base substitution affects the same codon.
+In this case, the amino acid change shown will reflect the effects of both mutations on the codon.

 Multiple-base substitution (SUB)
 """"""""""""""""""""""""""""""""